Wisconsin's 6th Senate district

-The 6th Senate district of Wisconsin is one of 33 districts in the Wisconsin State Senate.
-Located in southeast Wisconsin, the district is contained in north-central Milwaukee County.
-It includes parts of north, west, and downtown Milwaukee, as well as eastern Wauwatosa.
-It contains landmarks such as the Marquette University campus, Fiserv Forum, the Milwaukee Public Museum, historic Holy Cross Cemetery, and the Miller Brewing Company.
+The 6th Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
+Located in southeast Wisconsin, the district is entirely contained within central Milwaukee County.
+It includes parts of north, west, and downtown Milwaukee, and part of eastern Wauwatosa.
+It contains landmarks such as the Marquette University campus, Fiserv Forum (home of the Milwaukee Bucks), the Milwaukee Public Museum, historic Holy Cross Cemetery, and the Miller Brewing Company.
+The 6th Senate district is one of two majority-black Senate districts in Wisconsin.

 Current elected officials

 La Tonya Johnson is the senator representing the 6th district.
 Now in her second term, she was first elected in the 2016 general election, after the previous senator, Nikiya Harris Dodd, declined to seek re-election.

 Each Wisconsin State Senate district is composed of three State Assembly districts.
 The 6th Senate district comprises the 16th, 17th, and 18th Assembly districts.
 The current representatives of those districts are: